Please read the following conditions carefully before booking

-16. Passports, visas and health requirements
+- Passports, visas and health requirements

-British citizens require a passport valid for the period of their stay when visiting France.
+British citizens currently require a passport valid for the period of their stay when visiting France.
 A visa is not required.
 Requirements may change and you must check the up to date position in good time before departure for France.
-A full British passport presently takes approximately 2 to 6 weeks to obtain.
-If you or any member of your party is 16 or over and haven’t yet got a passport, you should apply for one at least 6 weeks before your booking commences.
-The UK Passport Service has to confirm your identity before issuing your first passport.
+A full British passport usually takes approximately 3 to 6 weeks to obtain but is currently (September 2020) taking much longer.
+If you or any member of your party is 16 or over and hasn’t got, or previously held, a passport, even more time needs to be allowed as the UK Passport Service has to confirm your identity before issuing your first passport.

 You are recommended to consult travel advice before booking and in good time before departure.

-19. Website / advertising material accuracy
+- Website / advertising material accuracy

 The information contained on our website and in our other advertising material is believed correct to the best of our knowledge at the time of printing or publication.
 However, errors may occasionally occur and information may subsequently change.
 You must therefore ensure you check all details of your chosen arrangements (including the price) with us at the time of booking.

-.
-There will be times when the hot tub in Chalet Clementine / Chalet Noella will not be available due to maintenance and cleaning.
-Children must be accompanied by an adult and supervised at all times.
-Children under 5 years are not allowed.
+Hot tub: Children 5 and over must be accompanied by an adult and supervised at all times.
+Children under 5 years are not allowed in the hot tubs.